The Fire Sacrifices and Offerings of Israel – The Meal Offering

 The Old Covenant Book of Leviticus outlines five special Levitical fire offerings and sacrifices.
 The Burnt Offering is for the sanctification of the whole man in self-surrender to the Lord, even unto death.
 The Meal or Grain Offering is the fruit of that sanctification.
 The Peace Offering is the blossoming of the possession and enjoyment of saving grace.
 The Sin Offering is for making amends for sin.
 The Trespass Offering was for the restoration of rights that had been violated.

 The New Testament views all the old covenant sacrifices as types of the death of Christ.
 The five sacrifices bring out different aspects and significance of His one sacrificial death on the cross.
 Lambs sacrificed every morning and evening were the most typical victim, so Jesus is called ‘the Lamb of God, who takes away the sin of the world’ (John 1:29).
-Indeed he died at the time of the evening sacrifice.
+Indeed, he died at the time of the evening sacrifice.
 (3)

 The Meal or Grain Offering (Leviticus 2:1-16)

-The second Levitical offering is called a Meal or Grain Offering, and it is the only one that was not a blood offering.
+The second Levitical offering is called a Meal or Grain Offering, the only one that was not a blood offering.
 The Meal Offering is referred to in the Hebrew text as korban minchah, and literally means “to give a present.”
 Therefore, the basic concept is that of a gift (Genesis 32:13, 18).
 It was often used in the context of giving a gift to gain the favor of a superior.
 It was a tribute of a faithful worshipper to a divine overlord.
 (2)

 Again, this is the only bloodless offering.
 However, it was never offered apart from blood but was normally accompanied by blood (Leviticus 23:9–14.
 Numbers 15:1–16.
 Ezra 7:17).
 Often, the Meal Offering is mentioned in conjunction with the Burnt Offering, as it is very closely associated with the Burnt Offering (Joshua 22:23, 29.
 Judges 13:19, 23.
 1 Kings 8:64.
 2 Kings 16:13).
 Before the Meal Offering was placed upon the Altar, the Burnt Offering was given first.
 The Meal Offering was then placed upon the Burnt Offering so that the Meal Offering offered by fire always came in contact with blood.